 Sitting for too long has been shown to cause bad posture, head and neck aches, eye strain, and slowdowns in metabolism, blood sugar moderation, and burning fat.
-These can lead to weight gain, sluggishness, cardiovascular disease, diabetes, and a whole host of other issues that could be easily prevented with some modifications to both the physical office and corporate culture to create an active workspace and healthier, more productive employees.
+These can lead to weight gain, sluggishness, cardiovascular disease, diabetes, and a whole host of other issues that could be easily prevented with some modifications to both the physical office and corporate culture to create an active workplace and healthier, more productive employees.

 In addition, a fitter workforce reduces absenteeism due to illness or workers’ comp claims—reducing ever-increasing corporate health costs.

 Encourage employee wellness with these easy ideas

 Small adjustments to company practices or corporate culture can have a huge effect on employee wellness.
 Even making minor investments in technology that workers can use every day can create positive, long-lasting habits.
 The key is to provide employees with a variety of options that offer convenience and don’t require a drastic change that could prove difficult to maintain.